psi4/psi4/doc/sphinxman/source/add_tests.rst

     # set_tests_properties(isapt1 PROPERTIES COST 300)

 The labels specify which groups of tests include the test case for ``ctest -L label`` purposes.
 The ``psi`` label should always be added, but the other labels are test-specific.
 The method tested should always be included, and this is often sufficient.
 If adding a test for an already existing module, the labels for other tests of the module will suggest other labels to add.
 Labels have been added as developers needed, so they are not systematic or thorough.
-Help wanted.
+If you see labels to add or rename, please do.

 A test requiring over 15 minutes should be labeled ``longtests``.
 A short test under 30 seconds used for general bug checking should be labeled ``quicktests``.
 A test that confirms |PSIfour| is operational should be labeled ``smoketests``.